In this Guide

 You’ll find our full, in-depth reviews of three great options on this page.
 We’ve also included a handy guide to finding your ideal seat on a tight budget.

-To get you started, here’s a quick glance at our top three office chairs under $200:
+To get you started, here’s a quick glance at our top three office chairs that are easier on the pocket:

 Best on a Budget